 Can branches conduct electricity?

 Branches can conduct electricity.
-It can be energised when a tree is in contact or comes close enough to a power line.
-This can be very dangerous as it may lead to electrocution to anyone touching it or can cause the tree to catch fire.
+It can be energized when a tree is in contact or comes close enough to a power line.
+This can be very dangerous as it may lead to electrocution for anyone touching it or can cause the tree to catch fire.

 Since branches can conduct electricity, it is always recommended that you do not try cutting down branches touching the power line.
 You will be putting yourself at risk of an electric shock.

 For more information on tree trimming and removal costs, I suggest visiting our homepage for links.